benjaminhuanghuang/graphql-nodejs-todo-server/_notes/setup.md

     }));
 ```
 - schema: The GraphQL schema which should be attached to the specific endpoint
-- rootValue: The root resolver object
+- rootValue: The root provides a resolver function for each API endpoint
 - graphiql: To enable the GraphiQL tool when accessing the endpoint in the browser.